CLI commands

 Train a project on a collection of documents.

-This will train the project using the documents from PATHS
+This will train the project using the documents from PATHS (directories

 or possibly gzipped TSV files) in a single batch operation.
 If --cached